HL7/fhir-shorthand/input/pagecontent/index.md

   * include codes from system SCT where concept is-a #123037004 "BodyStructure"
   ```

-  > **Note:** Because including codes is much more common than excluding codes, for brevity, the word `include` optional in all value set rules.
+  > **Note:** Because including codes is much more common than excluding codes, for brevity, the word `include` is optional in all value set rules.

 ### FSH in Practice